insightsquotient/covid19-publicdata/README.md

 ## Data Quality Observations
 1. Global data and US state & county data is refreshed at different times and different sources.
 Therefore, there is always a discrepancy in data for US in Global and US specific dashboard.
-2. For below countries, the recovery data is not provided for each region.
+2. For below countries, the **_recovery data is not provided for each region_**.
 Subsequently the derived data like mortality and survival rates are also inaccurate for these countries.
     - **Countries:** United Kingdom, Netherlands, France, Tajikistan
 3.